txts/txts/posts/modeling.md

 ----
 title: Modeling
+mantra: How to write it down
 ----

+# How to Write it Down

 Soon or later, there will be a whiteboard or a piece of paper and someone will ask "how does it work?" and you will grab a pen/marker and start to draw.